-A new principal was selected to lead the implementation of the Transformation Model for Hutchings Career Center.
-Administrators and teachers at Hutchings will be trained and have input into a rigorous, transparent, and equitable evaluation system (Georgia's Class Keys).
-The evaluation system will take into account data on student growth as a significant factor, as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice related to student achievement and increased high school graduation rates.
+A new principal was selected to lead the implementation of the Transformation Model for Northeast High School.
+Administrators and teachers at Northeast will be trained and have input into a rigorous, transparent, and equitable evaluation system (Georgia's CLASS Keys).
+The evaluation system will take into account data on student growth as a significant factor, as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice reflective to student achievement and increased high school graduation rates.

-School leaders, teachers, and other staff who, in implementing the Transformation Model at Hutchings Career Center, have increased student achievement and high school graduation rates will be identified and rewarded beginning the second year.
-Those who, given ample opportunities to improve professional practice, but have not done so, will be removed from the school.
+School leaders, teachers, and other staff who, in implementing the Transformation Model at Northeast High School, have increased student achievement and high school graduation rates will be identified and rewarded.
+Those who, given ample opportunities to improve professional practice but have not done so, will be removed from the school.
 Rewards will include the opportunity to attend state and local conferences and monetary rewards for classroom resources.
-In addition to financial incentives, there will be increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
+In addition to financial incentives, there will be increased opportunities for promotion and career growth and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.

-Data will be used to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards.
+Data will be used to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with state academic standards.
 The data will be continuous (formative, interim, and summative assessments) in order to inform teachers and assist them in differentiation of instruction to meet the academic needs of individual students.
-Hutchings Career Center will establish schedules and strategies to meet the need for increased learning time.
+Northeast High School will establish schedules and strategies to meet the need for increased learning time.
 The master schedule will incorporate an additional 30 minutes daily for the academic support of students.
-A summer Bridge program will begin in July 2011, providing additional time for 9th graders as they transition to high school.
+A summer bridge program will begin in July 2011, providing additional time for 9th graders as they transition to high school.

-The Hutchings Career Center staff will be provided on-going, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with the school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement the school reform strategies for Hutchings.
+The Northeast staff will be provided on-going, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with the school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement the school reform strategies for Northeast.
 Some examples of training will include Gifted Endorsement, AP Certification, Teaching in the Block, Literacy Training, Mathematics Training, and training in infusing technology to transform learning.